 His diverse skill set has helped him navigate the waters of being a professional musician.
 He conducted a church choir for ten years, taught Saxophone, clarinet, flute and piano students for over 20 years, played in numerous pit orchestras, composed and arranged for a wide variety of ensembles and recorded for many artists.
 He is equally adept at reading as he is improvising and continues to be a first call musician in Detroit.
 He has performed with jazz greats Dave Liebman, Richie Cole, John Clayton, Jerry Bergonzi, Jimmy Heath, Arturo Sandoval, Kurt Elling, Barry Harris, The Jimmy Dorsey Orchestra and the Detroit Jazz Festival Orchestra.
 He has other notable performances with Aretha Franklin, Josh Groban, Idina Menzel, The Temptations, The Four Tops, Bernadette Peters, Ben Folds, The Jersey Boys, The Michigan Opera Theatre, and The Detroit Symphony.
 His knowledge and experience make him a sought after teacher and has given master classes at University of Toledo, Western Michigan University, Oakland University, Eastern Michigan University and Wayne State University and has been a jazz conductor at Blue Lake Fine Arts Camp since 2007.

 James can be heard in jazz clubs with The Hughes/Smith Quintet, with The Woodward Horns backing up many great Detroit artists like Melvin Davis, Bobby Murray, Nicole New and Ben Sharkey, every Monday with The Paul Keller Orchestra and in the award winning Scott Gwinnell Jazz Orchestra.
 James hosts a jam session every Wednesday at Black Lotus in Clawson with cohort Jimmy Smith where they feature a different theme and rhythm section each week.
 Previous themes include Hank Mobley's "Soul Station," the CTI years of Freddie Hubbard, Larry Young's "Unity," and the music of Fred Wesley.
-James is excited to be recording with New York trombonist John Yao in April 2018, keep your eyes and ears open for that!
+James is excited to be releasing an album with New York trombonist John Yao in June 2019, keep your eyes and ears open for that!

 "Please enjoy my website, check out my music, and sign up on my mailing list so you can stay updated on my performances.
 Peace, love and harmony! " -James